YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Blue Mosque

 The Blue Mosque is another major stop in Sultanahmet.
-If you visit, keep clothing practical and the schedule calm.
+If you visit, keep clothing practical and the schedule short.
 After surgery, crowded religious or tourist sites are not ideal in the first days because accidental contact, heat, and long walks can make recovery harder.

 Grand Bazaar and Spice Bazaar